lawrencesim/templatize-python/more/sections/README.md

 Child: Louise
 ```

-Finally, note that data within an array cannot be accessed outside of a section.
-However, the array itself will attempt to render if called as a variable.
+Finally, note that data within an list cannot be accessed outside of a section.
+However, the list itself will attempt to render if called as a variable.

 &nbsp; *Template:*